Skip to main content

 5. Follow up in writing

-After issuing a refund or cancellation, send a confirmation email that includes the expected refund timeline.
-This helps reassure the customer and provides a record of the transaction.
+After refunding, send a confirmation email with the refund timeline.
+This reassures customers and provides proof.

 6. Strengthen your ecommerce T&Cs

-Add a tick box at checkout for customers to confirm they agree to your terms and refund policies.
-This can provide useful evidence if a chargeback is later filed.
+Add a tick box for customers to confirm they agree to your terms before purchasing.
+It’ll come in handy if a chargeback happens.

 7. Label your business name clearly